uoracs/talapas2-knowledge-base/index.md

 2026 Winter Term Office Hours:

-* Where: Dream Lab in the Knight Library
+* Where: Knight Campus 1st Floor Tables
-* When: TBD
+* When: Wednesdays 1-3pm

 ## More Resources